elsayedzahran/HospitalManagementCrud/README.md

 - POST /add: Adds a new doctor.
 - POST /delete/{id}: Deletes a doctor with the specified ID.
 - POST /update/{id}: Updates a doctor with the specified ID.
-- GET /search?name={name}: Searches for doctors by name.

 ### PatientController
 - REST controller for managing patients.